Home » Course » Sides

 What is hot and sour soup?

-However, you can always expect them to be slightly thick in consistency, slightly savory, slightly sweet, sour and has a kick to it.
+However, you can always expect them to be slightly thick in consistency, slightly savory, slightly sweet, sour and has a spicy kick to it.

-It will have the same complex gorgeous flavors, but I am limiting the ingredients to a handful of items that you can typically find in the store – bamboo shoots (canned version), mushroom, and tofu.
+Because I’m simplifying my version of hot and sour soup, I am limiting the ingredients to a handful of items that you can typically find in the store – bamboo shoots (canned version), mushroom, and tofu.

 Sometimes I like to add strips of pork to the soup as well, but I decided to go meatless today.